 When a company seeks a more holistic evaluation, multiple tools are set in motion by creating Assessment and development centers.
 For leadership and succession planning, ACDC highlights whether a person can handle challenges with a higher position.
 Such centers can comprise roleplays, caselets, inbox exercises, situational judgment tests, group discussions, case study presentations, competency-based interviews and similar activities to help make crucial succession decisions.
 These multiple lenses eliminate assessors’ biases while giving the employees various opportunities to showcase their abilities.
 A detailed evaluation also highlights an individual’s role fitment on numerous aspects required to be successful on the job.

 Investment in succession planning must not be undertaken as a perfunctory measure.
 Succession is a culture that needs to be ingrained into a company’s fabric.
 The longer-term viability and business outlook must be considered when onboarding or planning.
 Succession charts are not promises but offer a baseline with realistic expectations from high-performing leaders.
 They delineate opportunities before companies and apprises the HRs on means of tackling the perennial challenges in ensuring continuity.
-Passing the baton should never be done hastily or under coercion.
+Obviously, there are benefits and drawbacks to succession planning but the pro’s undoubtedly outweigh the cons.
+Take any benefits of succession planning example, they will each state that passing the baton can never be done hastily or under coercion.
 One cannot opt for the next available person rather than deciding on the best fit for a position.
 This would invariably lead to disappointment.
 Diversity, performance, results and other such suitable criteria must take precedence to enhance the chances of selecting the best successor.

 Shirisha has been helping countless brands gain traction with her content.
 Her deep understanding of the education sector and sound knowledge of technical skills have helped her structure the most creative solutions for key stakeholders.
 Shirisha has also ghosted pieces for several industry honcho’s successfully published both online and offline.
 When she's not keeping up with the world, you're sure to find her catching up on bollywood stories or gramming for fun.